Azure/relational-infrastructure/README.md

 > Terraform variable: `var.key_vaults`

 The `key_vaults` table configures Azure Key Vaults for secure storage of secrets, keys, and certificates, requiring a location, subscription, and resource group as its foundation.
 Commonly used optional fields like SKU, tags, and network ACLs enhance its setup.
-While broadly applicable, its design reflects Epic’s security influence and is referenced by tables like `virtual_machine_sets`.
-In the ERD, `key_vaults` links one-to-one with `subscriptions`, `locations`, and `resource_groups`.

 ```hcl
 key_vaults = {